 Many patients do inquire about other body contouring procedures at the time of consultation.
 Brachioplasty is commonly performed in conjunction with chest, breast, abdominal, and/or thigh contouring procedures.

-Realistic expectations are important when considering brachioplasty surgery.
+Realistic expectations are important when considering Brachioplasty surgery.
 Dr. Trussler will listen to your goals and factor into the extent and location of excess arm skin to help come up with an arm contouring procedure that is right for you.
-No matter what incision type of brachioplasty is performed there will be a scar.
-Scar quality and how the scar heals depends on what is done before, during and after brachioplasty surgery.
-Choosing the right incision type for your arm and Dr. Trussler’s surgical experience do help with scarring, but good nutrition, smoking cessation, avoidance of sun, limiting activity, and active scar care all help to improve the healing process.
-Dr. Trussler will provide detailed instructions for your brachioplasty procedure.
+No matter what incision type of Brachioplasty is performed there will be a scar.
+Scar quality and how the scar heals depends on what is done before, during and after Brachioplasty surgery.
+Choosing the right incision type for your arm and Dr. Trussler’s surgical experience to help with scarring, but good nutrition, smoking cessation, avoidance of sun, limiting activity, and active scar care all help to improve the healing process.
+Dr. Trussler will provide detailed instructions for your Brachioplasty procedure.

 Mini Brachioplasty utilizes an incision in the arm pit and places the scar in the central arm pit fold.

 Short Scar Brachioplasty utilizes an incision in the armpit and extends it onto the upper arm leaving an “L” shaped scar with a soft arc to help limit the scar burden on the upper arm.

 Full Brachioplasty utilizes an incision on the lower aspect of the arm to remove the skin from the elbow to the arm pit which leaves a linear scar at the bottom of the arm.
 Ideally, this scar is not visible with the arms down to the side or raised to 90 degrees.